awslabs/aws-lc-verification/README.md

 This repository contains specifications, proof scripts, and other artifacts required to formally verify portions of [AWS libcrypto](https://github.com/aws/aws-lc).
 Formal verification is used to locate bugs and increase assurance of the correctness and security of the library.

-## Recent work, s2n-bignum, and proofs of Post-Quantum Crypto algoriths
+## Recent work, s2n-bignum, and proofs of Post-Quantum Crypto algorithms

 Recently, we have changed our technical approach for formal verification to use tools newer than SAW and NSym.